Ak21218/Oasis-Infobyte-Task1-Friday-Voice-assistant/README.md

 Example Commands:
-Fryda play Shape of You
+  -Fryda play Shape of You
-Fryda time
+  -Fryda time
-Fryda date
+  -Fryda date
-Fryda how are you
+  -Fryda how are you
-Fryda what is your name
+  -Fryda what is your name
-Fryda who is Elon Musk
+  -Fryda who is Elon Musk

 📂 Project Structure
   fryda-voice-assistant/
-  │── fryda.py          # Main Python script
+  -│── fryda.py          # Main Python script
-  │── README.md         # Documentation
+  -│── README.md         # Documentation
-  └── requirements.txt  # Dependencies list (optional)
+  -└── requirements.txt  # Dependencies list (optional)

 🚀 Future Improvements